Zaari1998/Zaari1998/README.md

 🙋‍♂️ About Me:

-I'm a mathematical engineering student at ENSIIE and M2 Data science student at Paris-Saclay University.
+I'm a mathematical engineer student at ENSIIE and M2 Data science student at Paris-Saclay University.

 My interests are:
 Data science, Statistical analysis and modeling and Machine learning